-Metrics Advisor offers multiple anomaly detection methods.
-You can use one or combine them using logical operators by clicking the + button.
+Metrics Advisor offers multiple anomaly detection methods: Hard threshold, Smart detection, Change threshold.
+You can use one or combine them using logical operators by clicking the '+' button.

 Smart detection is powered by machine learning that learns patterns from historical data, and uses them for future detection.
 When using this method, the Sensitivity is the most important parameter for tuning the detection results.
 You can drag it to a smaller or larger value to affect the visualization on the right side of the page.
 Choose one that fits your data and save it.

 In smart detection mode, the sensitivity and boundary version parameters are used to fine-tune the anomaly detection result.